andreasavia/esp32_led/README.md

 ## Toolchain

-To configure the laptop with the required development environment be sure to follow the [ESP-IDF Getting Started Guide](https://idf.espressif.com/)
+To configure the laptop with the required development environment is recommended to use VS Code and the Espressif IDF extension.
+To use the extension see the [docs](https://github.com/espressif/vscode-esp-idf-extension/blob/HEAD/docs/ONBOARDING.md).

-To configure, build and flash the project:
+Alternatively the following [ESP-IDF Getting Started Guide](https://idf.espressif.com/) explains how to configure, build and flash the project with the following steps:

 * Change into the directory of the project.
 * Run `idf.py set-target TARGET` to select the correct chip target to build before opening the project configuration menu.
 By default the target is `esp32`.
 For all options see `idf.py set-target --help`